romzorus/my-custom-jetporch/README.md

 ## In progress
 * Still focusing on tests : *once we have a strong set of automated tests, we can begin to add/improve functionalities and modules while making sure this doesn't break the rest.*
+    ** creating integration tests for a maximum of modules

 ## Plans for the future

 # Testing the app with Docker

 The goal here is to test each module on the main Linux distributions in a lab based on Docker containers.
-For each commit/update/fix, the `cargo testdocker` needs to succeed.
+For each commit/update/fix, `cargo testdocker` needs to succeed.
 Otherwise, it means what we did just broke something elsewhere.

 Here is an illustration of how it is done so far
 ![Testing with Docker](/tests/test-illustration.png)